 In another recent study Macintyre et al (Emerg Infect Dis 2009: http://www.cdc.gov/EID/content/15/2/233.htm) Report on a prospective cluster-randomised trial comparing surgical masks, non-fit-tested P2 masks, and no masks in prevention of influenza-like illness (ILI) in households in Australia.
 During the 2006 and 2007 winter seasons, 286 exposed adults from 143 households exposed to a child with clinical respiratory illness were recruited.
 Results showed no significant difference in the risk of ILI in the mask use groups compared with the control group; however, They argued, however, that if adherence were greater, as it might be during a pandemic, mask use might reduce transmission.

 In a follow-up editorial, Dr Macintyre stated “More work is needed to look at the effectiveness of masks specifically, to evaluate their effectiveness in other community and healthcare settings, and the factors limiting compliance with mask use.
 We estimate that the reduction in risk of catching a respiratory infection for an adult caring for a sick child, when they adhere to mask use, is between 60 and 80%”.

 We do not have the answer and don’t claim to at this time.
-Now that improved products to surgical masks like SUPER SEAL PAF’s and others are on the market hopefullymore accurate data will become available soon and the level of testing will be improved.
+Now that improved products to surgical masks like STYLE SEAL PAF’s and others are on the market hopefullymore accurate data will become available soon and the level of testing will be improved.